aadm/aadm.github.io/_posts/2013-11-11-photographic-projects.md

 But what I do are normal things[^normal-things], have a normal life, and the stories I want to tell with my photographs are simple, straightforward, sometimes intimate little stories.

 So my kind of reportage is not in line with what most people would rate as interesting or worth considering.
 Do I really care about it?
 Well not really, mainly because I do this (this being the blog, taking photographs, writing about it, etc.) for myself, because in some unexplicable way this is an activity that gives me pleasure and sooths my soul.

-Then there's a hidden desire deep inside of me that there will be somebody, someday, finding pleasure in rediscovering these stories.
+Then there is a hidden desire deep inside of me that there will be somebody, someday, finding pleasure in rediscovering these stories.
 It could be my daughter, thirty years from now; or even myself when I'll be seriously old and will not be able to remember exactly what were the things that moved me back when I was 'young'.

-And another thought that I want to drop down here: it seems to me like everybody wants to escape the normality, and nobody enjoys or truly appreciate a conventional life -- at least at a subconscious level.
+And here's another thought about the necessity nowadays to photograph only extra-ordinary things: it seems to me like everybody wants to escape the normality, and nobody enjoys or truly appreciate a conventional life -- at least at a subconscious level.

 Take my friend Dylan for example: his photographic heroes are Steve McCurry and other war photographers; he dreams of leaving his town to go in faraway places so that he can see different things, and these different things would in turn ignite his photographic eye, his creativity.